Planqton/openbm64/README.md

 1. Connect an Android phone with developer mode enabled.
 2. Select `Run > Run 'app'` in Android Studio.

-Press the button on the main screen to connect to the paired BM64 and log all measurements stored on the device.
+Press the button on the main screen to connect to the paired BM64 and log any measurement notifications for about a minute.

 ## Python helper